-- 1. A problem arose those in that Epaphroditus overworked himself, nearly to the point of death.
-Have you ever heard some men say, "I'd rather burn out than rust out?"
-It is wrong to rust out through inactivity but it is just as wrong to overwork yourself into an early grave.
+26b A problem arose those in that Epaphroditus overworked himself, nearly to the point of death.
+Have you ever heard some men say "I'd rather burn out than rust out?"
+Why do either?
+It is wrong to rust out through inactivity, but it is just as wrong to overwork yourself into an early grave.
 The Christian life and ministry is a marathon, not a sprint.
 Overwork to the point of death shows no respect for your body.
 Dead preachers do not accomplish much.
 It is no sin to moderate your pace to keep your health up and to take the occasional vacation and day off.
-"Do thyself no harm" is still sound apostolic advice. - 2.
-Why didn't Paul simply heal Epaphroditus?
-It is plain and obvious that it is not always God's will to heal sickness.
-God can get glory out of sickness and such periods can actually be good for us.
-God may have to let us break down for a while to force us to take a rest.
-It also gives us some time to pray more and to simply relax physically and mentally. - a.
-These Pentecostals who are always harping that it is a sin to be sick ought to consider Epaphroditus' situation.
-But it is obvious that the gift of physical healing did not always reside with the apostles nor was it universal among them or in the early church (1 Timothy 5:23; 2 Timothy 4:20). - b.
-If Paul could have healed Epaphroditus, he certainly would.
-After all, Paul thanked God for raising him back up because if he had died, Paul would have been heartbroken ("sorrow upon sorrow").
-Epaphroditus was healed, but Paul did not do it, the Lord did.
+"Do thyself no harm" is still sound apostolic advice.

+26c It bothered Epaphroditus more to know that the Philippians were concerned about him during his illness than for him to be sick himself.
+This is why he was "full of heaviness".